-Arnold Schwarzenegger has lived an impressive life.
-Arnold’s true story, however, differs from the stories advertisers promote to sell us their products – which changes how we should see Arnold as a role model.
+Arnold Schwarzenegger has lived an impressive life, but his true story differs from what advertisers promote to sell their products – which changes how we should see Arnold as a role model.

 Those who want to sell products with Arnold try to make us believe that he set out to become the best bodybuilder in the world, made his way to the top entirely through hard work, and then created his own opportunities in acting and politics out of thin air.